awimmel/spotify/README.md

 - [Morgan v1.10.0](https://www.npmjs.com/package/morgan)

 # Current State
 - Logging in and creating users seems to work, but definitely has some bugs that need to be fixed.
+For instance, a graceful way to handle rejected login requests needs to be added.
 - Users can upload files once they're signed in, and a Quasar table displays some simple statistics regarding their listening habits.

 # Future work